 - The Forth Bridge was the first major steel construction in the UK.

 - To commemorate the Forth Bridge’s 125th anniversary, it was recognised as a UNESCO World Heritage Site, placing it alongside some of the world’s architectural greats such as the Great Wall of China, the Acropolis and the Taj Mahal.
-(And you can have a go at sketching it, in our Sketching Scotland video tutorial series!)

 - 53,000 tonnes of steel and 6.5 million rivets were used to construct the Forth Bridge.